-It’s important that you learn as much as you can about your loved one’s condition.
+That’s why it’s important that you learn as much as you can about your loved one’s condition.
 Talk with their doctors as well as do some of your own research.
-Find organizations that deal with their specific disease and seek them out for educational materials and to locate support groups near you.
+Write down important notes and reminders to help you advocate for your loved one.
+Find organizations that deal with specific diseases to seek out educational materials and support groups.

-Some ways your family life may change:
+How life may change:

-- Daily routines may need to be adjusted due to the treatments your loved one is getting or limitations on mobility caused by their illness.
+- Daily routines may need to be adjusted due to the treatments your loved one is getting, or limitations on mobility caused by their illness.

-- Family members may need to share caregiving responsibilities to ensure that everyone has an opportunity to help, as well as taking the pressure off a single caregiver.
+- Family members may need to share caregiving responsibilities, to ensure that everyone has an opportunity to help as well as taking the pressure off a single caregiver.

 - Other family members may need to step up in ways not directly related to caregiving.